fedoranimus/store.ts/README.md

 # Plugins

 ## Track

 Returned objects give information about their location in the collection
 ## Query

 Client-side query functions

 ```javascript
 store.fetch().where(x => x.name == "Tom");
 ```

-## Sync
+## Async
-Allow the use of syncronous methods
+Each method returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and are referred to by {name}Async to match the Microsoft nomenclature.
 ## Events
 Emit events on add, update, delete